SWeL-EDI/swel-edi.github.io/README.md

 ## Theme

-The pages are styled using the remote theme [Petridish](https://github.com/peterdesmet/petridish).
+The pages are styled based on the [Petridish](https://github.com/peterdesmet/petridish) theme.
+This has been included within the repository to allow customisation and use of plugins such as [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar).

 ## Logo